Logistics Analysts

 Introduction

 Logistics analysts analyze product deliveries and supply chain processes to increase efficiency and reduce production costs.
 They may also manage other aspects of supply chain activities, such as tracing shipments and overseeing invoices and electronic bills.
-They may also be known as supply chain analysts or logisticians, depending on the company.
-The Department of Labor reports that there were 174,900 logisticians employed in the United States in 2018.
+They are also known as supply chain analysts or logisticians, depending on the company.
+There are 237,100 logisticians employed in the United States.

 Quick Facts